valeriansaliou/plotters-conrod/README.md

 For more details on Plotters, please check the following links:

-- For high-level intro of Plotters, see: [Plotters on crates.io](https://crates.io/crates/plotters)
+- For an introduction of Plotters, see: [Plotters on Crates.io](https://crates.io/crates/plotters);
-- Check the main repo at [Plotters repo](https://github.com/38/plotters.git)
+- Check the main repository on [GitHub](https://github.com/38/plotters);
-- You can also visit Plotters [Homepage](https://plotters-rs.github.io)
+- You can also visit the Plotters [homepage](https://plotters-rs.github.io/);

 ## How to install?